 To read more about these distinctions click on this text.

 Required: Enrolled doctoral student in a counseling, clinical, or professional psychology program; completion of practicum placements as required by program; completion of doctoral qualifying exams (before applying), completion of coursework (by internship start date), 800 hours of supervised practicum including 350 intervention or face-to-face hours, statement of readiness for internship by program’s training director.

 higher education setting; experience with diverse populations; and

 Stipend and Benefits

-The 1,900 hour full-time internship begins August 2 and ends August 1.
-The stipend will be $20,000, subject to change according to union contract negotiations or other budgetary changes.
-Interns are entitled to full NY State benefits including vacation, sick time, holidays, health insurance, dental and vision.
+The 2,000 hour full-time internship begins August 2 and ends August 1.
+The stipend will be $25,000 and interns are entitled to full NY State benefits including vacation, sick time, holidays, health insurance, dental, and vision.
 The interns will meet with Human Resources staff for an orientation to their benefits package.
 Benefits include 1.25 days per month (total 15 days, i.e. 3 weeks) vacation accrual.
 Sick time accruals are the same (1.25 days per month) as vacation days.